prathamdby/forms-filler/README.md

 - This script only works with Multiple Choice Questions (MCQs)
 - The form must be publicly accessible (no login required)
 - Make sure you have a stable internet connection
-- The script uses Chromium in headless mode, so you won't see the browser window
 - Running many submissions might be rate-limited by Google
 - Platform independent - works on Windows, macOS, and Linux without any additional setup